kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 &nbsp;&nbsp;  END IF <br />
 END FOR <br />

-In this module, we no longer want to print the line if and only if it's the first line of the file.
+In this chapter, we no longer want to print the line if and only if it's the first line of the file.
 We now want to print the line if it's any of the first several lines of the file, where the actual number of lines is specified or set or defined, much like how we define the input file name.
 Edit the pseudocode, adding one line, and editing another line to reflect this change in the goal.

 ***
 <details><summary> ANSWER: </summary>